nmerkle/nmerkle.github.io/README.md

 * [ReinforceJS](https://github.com/karpathy/reinforcejs/blob/master/index.html)
 * [p5.js](https://github.com/processing/p5.js)

 and a HTTP server.
 For testing purposes, I utilized the [Serve](https://github.com/zeit/serve) HTTP server which provides by default access at port 5000.
-In case you would like to utilize another HTTP server, you have to adjust the port number within the [AgentDemo.html](https://github.com/nmerkle/SMAPPI-Smart-Apple-Picker-Agent/blob/master/AgentDemo.html).ECHO ist eingeschaltet (ON).
+In case you would like to utilize another HTTP server, you have to adjust the port number within the [AgentDemo.html](https://github.com/nmerkle/SMAPPI-Smart-Apple-Picker-Agent/blob/master/AgentDemo.html).